gokuthug1/gplr/README.md

 ---

-## Changelog (v2.0.0)
+## Changelog

+### v2.1.0

+-   **Feature: Expanded Playback Speeds:** Increased the maximum playback speed up to **8x**.
+-   **Feature: Volume Memory:** The player now saves your volume and mute settings, restoring them automatically in your next session.
+-   **Feature: Central Action Indicator:** A new, non-intrusive icon appears in the center of the player to provide clear visual feedback for actions like play, pause, seek, and volume changes.
+-   **Feature: New Keyboard Shortcuts:** Use the **Up/Down Arrow** keys to adjust the volume.
+-   **Feature: Double-Click Fullscreen:** You can now double-click the video area to quickly toggle fullscreen mode.

+### v2.0.0

-This version introduces significant new features and internal improvements for a more powerful and robust player.
+This version introduced significant new features and internal improvements for a more powerful and robust player.

 -   **New: Video Quality Selection:** The player now automatically detects multiple `<source>` tags on a video element and builds a settings menu to allow users to switch between different video qualities on the fly.
 -   **New: Advanced Keyboard Shortcuts:**